 Given that the attacker controls the server, including the operating system, it can arbitrarily crash and start TEEs, thereby aborting and restarting processes running in these TEEs.
-Alternatively, it can also initialize TEEs with copies of the same persistent storage (\eg creating two TEEs with the same budget, thereby executing a fork attack).
+Alternatively, it can also initialize TEEs with copies of the same persistent storage (\eg creating two TEEs with the same budget and sending them same or different queries, thereby executing a fork attack).
 In \cref{sec:sgx-attack}, we show that these capabilities can be easily instantiated in practice to invalidate DP guarantees.

-We assume that there is only one data analyst.
-However, querying system can be extended with more.
-For example, the data owner can setup the TEE code to answer queries only from a pre-approved set of analysts by supplying their public keys.
-Though we assume that the traffic between the analyst and the TEE will be protected by, for example, TLS, this will not protect against the above threat model due to the collusion of the analyst, network and the server.